wagtail/wagtail/docs/search/searching.rst

     <input type="submit" value="Search">
   </form>

-The form is submitted to the url of the ``wagtailsearch_search`` view, with the search terms variable ``q``.
+The form is submitted to the URL of the ``wagtailsearch_search`` view, with the search terms variable ``q``.
 The view will use its own basic search results template.

 Let's use our own template for the results, though.
 First, in your project's ``settings.py``, define a path to your template: